pulumi/docs/pulumi-hugo/themes/default/content/learn/building-with-pulumi/understanding-stacks/index.md

 ## Create a stack

-{{% choosable language typescript %}}

-To create a new stack, we use the command `pulumi stack init stackName`.
-This command creates an empty stack `stackName` and sets it as the _active_ stack.
+To create a new stack, we use the command `pulumi stack init name`.
+This command creates an empty stack `name` and sets it as the _active_ stack.
 The project that the stack is associated with is determined by finding the nearest `Pulumi.yaml` file.

-{{% /choosable %}}

-{{% choosable language python %}}

-To create a new stack, we use the command `pulumi stack init stack_name`.
-This command creates an empty stack `stack_name` and sets it as the _active_ stack.
-The project that the stack is associated with is determined by finding the nearest `Pulumi.yaml` file.

-{% /choosable %}}

 The stack name must be unique within a project.
 Stack names may only contain alphanumeric characters, hyphens, underscores, or periods.